 Vanessa has been part of the D’Lan Contemporary team since 2019 and currently holds the position of Head of Research.
 Starting as a Field Officer for Papunya Tula Artists and then as Studio Manager at Ninuku Arts in the APY Lands, Vanessa has worked closely with several of Australia’s most significant First Nations artists.
 In these roles, she acquired a rich understanding of artists and art centres; the role they play in indigenous communities and their essential contribution to contemporary Australian art.

 It was the experience of living in remote communities that sowed the seed for an ongoing passion for Indigenous Art, which, once leaving the bush, informed her work with private art collections and other areas of the art market.
 Vanessa is completing a Graduate Diploma in Art History at the University of Melbourne.
 She holds degrees in Visual Arts, Community Cultural Development and Art Curatorship.

-Gallery Representative, New York
+Gallery Manager, New York